fooplugins/foogallery-client-side/src/templates/justified/README.md

 - The `width` and `height` attributes are required on each `<img/>` to prevent layout jumps while loading images.
 - Images should use `data-src` and `data-srcset` instead of `src` and `srcset`.
-- The only difference between standard loading and lazy loading is that the `foogallery-container` has a `data-loader-options='{"lazy":true}'` attribute.
+- The only difference between standard loading and lazy loading is that the `foogallery` has a `data-loader-options='{"lazy":true}'` attribute.

 ## Options

 ### JavaScript

-This template supports the following JS options by applying the `data-justified-options` attribute to the `foogallery-container` element.
+This template supports the following JS options by applying the `data-justified-options` attribute to the `foogallery` element.
 The value for the attribute must be a valid JSON string, including quotes around property names.

 | Name                | Default        | Description                                                                                                                                                                                                                                                                                                                   |
 |---------------------|----------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|